Yellow Springs • 937-767-1286

 Cedarville • 937-766-7700

 Cedarville University offers innovative art, design, and theatre programs, inspiring creativity and preparing individuals to pursue their artistic futures.
 The community is invited to participate by attending the 2017–2018 theatre season, as well as a variety of musical performances featuring a Brass Choir, Concert Chorale, Jazz Band, Men’s Glee Club, Women’s Choir, and University Orchestra.

 Wilberforce • 937-376-6011

 The Department of Fine & Performing Arts offers a major in the disciplines of art and music.
-In addition to its primary role of providing professional and pre-professional training to its majors and minors, the department serves as a major cultural center and resource for the University and offers a wide range of concerts, performances, exhibitions, lectures, and courses which promote the aesthetic development of the community.
-The University’s Paul Robeson Cultural & Performing Arts Center offers many free concerts throughout the year.
+In addition to providing professional and pre-professional training to its majors and minors, the department serves as a major cultural center and offers a wide range of concerts, performances, exhibitions, lectures, and courses that promote the aesthetic development of the community.
+The Paul Robeson Cultural & Performing Arts Center offers many free concerts throughout the year.

 Clark State Community College

 Springfield • 937-328-3874

 The Clark State Performing Arts Center is the performance home for area arts organizations and is helping to revitalize downtown Springfield by acting as the hub of entertainment, arts, and culture.
 An impressive array of performances is offered annually.
 Music.
 Theatre.
 Broadway…and more!
 It’s the PAC’s 25th Anniversary Season, so be prepared for some unforgettable shows!

 Edison State Community College

 Edison State Community College presents a series of performances and exhibitions each year entitled “The Arts at Edison State,” which features a broad array of visual, performing, and literary arts opportunities in addition to performances by the Edison State Stagelight Players.